agda/agda/doc/user-manual/language/cubical.lagda.rst

   JRefl P d = transportRefl d

-Internally in Agda the ``transp`` operation computes by cases on the type, so for example for Sigma types it is computed elementwise.
+Internally in Agda the ``transp`` operation computes by cases on the type, so for example for Σ-types it is computed elementwise.
 For path types it is however not yet possible to provide the computation rule as we need some way to remember the endpoints of the path after transporting it.
 Furthermore, this must work for arbitrary higher dimensional cubes (as we can iterate the path types).
 For this we introduce the "homogeneous composition operations" (``hcomp``) that